 - Sits in on triad sessions for participants in the online group once in Level 1 (6 triad sessions, 1 hr each, in first month of training); once in Level 2 (6 triad sessions, 1 hr each, in fifth month of training) and once in Level 3 (6 triad sessions) Intention is to ensure safety for participants by ensuring the guidelines are being adhered to.

 - Relays information back to Facilitator of any challenges in the pods or dyads/triads

 - Free annual membership for one year

 - Volunteers may attend Intern video reviews in their level (as a silent witness)

-- Get to be part of the CI team that is supporting new students
+- Be part of the CI team that is supporting new students

-The next Compassionate Inquiry training begins September 15, 2022.
-Submit your application for the September Volunteering by July 31, 2022.
-We will notify candidates who have been accepted as interns by August 20, 2022.
+The next Compassionate Inquiry training begins February 6, 2023.
+Submit your application to be a volunteer by January 15, 2023.
+We will notify candidates who have been accepted as interns by January 20, 2023.

 Opportunities in Compassionate Inquiry